Skip to main content

 Out-of-hours dental services are designed to address urgent dental concerns that cannot reasonably wait until the next available routine appointment.
 These services are typically staffed by qualified dental professionals who can carry out clinical assessments, provide pain management, prescribe appropriate medication, and perform emergency dental procedures where necessary.

 It is worth noting that out-of-hours services generally focus on urgent care rather than routine treatments.
 The priority is to stabilise the patient's condition, manage symptoms, and ensure that any follow-up treatment can be arranged safely.
+For Londoners, knowing that such services exist and understanding how to access them can significantly reduce anxiety during an unexpected dental situation.

 Common Dental Emergencies That Require Urgent Attention